visgl/deck.gl/docs/developer-guide/performance.md

 A couple of particular things to watch out for that tend to have a big impact on performance:

 * If not needed disable Retina/High DPI rendering.
-It generetes 4x the number of pixels (fragments) and can have a big performance impact that depends on which computer or monitor is being used.
+It generates 4x the number of pixels (fragments) and can have a big performance impact that depends on which computer or monitor is being used.
 This feature can be controlled using `useDevicePixels` prop of `DeckGL` component and it is on by default.
 * Avoid using luma.gl debug mode in production.
 It queries the GPU error status after each operation which has a big impact on performance.

 Smaller considerations: